bmuschko/cva-crash-course/exercises/09-secret-engine-aws-lease/solution/solution.md

 security_token     <nil>
 ```

-You will be able to view the credentials in the AWS dashboard under _Access Management > Users_.
+You will be able to view the credentials in the AWS dashboard under _IAM > Access Management > Users_.
 Every entry will have the prefix `vault-`.

 ![aws-users](./imgs/aws-users.png)